1. Who are the climate skeptics?

 Climate skeptics criticize climate models by claiming that they are too complex and error-prone to predict future impacts with any certainty.

-Why it's wrong
+Why they're wrong

 Climate models are sophisticated tools based on well-established physical laws.
 Although no model is perfect, they all converge towards the same conclusion: human activities are causing dangerous global warming.